Symposium: Etruscan and Roman drinking parties

 Etruscan art shows scenes of banqueting that recall aspects of the Greek symposia; however, one major difference is that women of status participated more fully in this as in other realms of Etruscan society.
 Women were allowed to drink wine and recline with men at feasts.
 Some Etruscan women were even considered "expert drinkers".
 Additionally, Etruscan women were often buried with drinking and feasting paraphernalia, suggesting that they partook in these activities.

 The most apparent distinctions between Greek and Etruscan drinking parties appear in Etruscan art.
 Etruscan paintings show men and women drinking wine together and reclining on the same cushions.
 The Sarcophagus of the Spouses, found in the Etruscan region dating to 520–530 BC, depicts a man and women lounging together in the context of a banquet, which is a stark contrast with gendered Greek drinking parties.

 As with many other Greek customs, the aesthetic framework of the symposium was adopted by the Romans under the name of comissatio.
 These revels also involved the drinking of assigned quantities of wine, and the oversight of a master of the ceremonies appointed for the occasion from among the guests.
 Another Roman version of the symposium was the convivium.
-Women's role differed in Roman symposia as well.
+Women's roles differed in Roman symposia as well.
 Roman women were legally prohibited from drinking wine as a matter of public morality.
 Men were expected to control their own wine consumption, but women were not given this authority.